Ultimate Washington Real Estate Investing Guide for 2026

 Wholesaling

-In real estate wholesaling, you locate a home that real estate investors may consider a good investment opportunity and sign a contract to buy it.
-A real estate investor then ”purchases” the contract from you.
-The real estate investor then settles the purchase.
-You’re selling the rights to the purchase contract, not the home itself.
+As a real estate wholesaler, you enter a purchase contract to purchase a house that other real estate investors will want.
+A real estate investor then ”purchases” the purchase contract from you.
+The property under contract is sold to the real estate investor, not the wholesaler.
+You’re selling the rights to buy the property, not the property itself.

 Factors to Consider